knassar/sate-cms/docs-source/content/docs/getting-started/installing-sate.md

 ### 1. Install Node.js & NPM

 If you don't already have [Node.js](http://nodejs.org) installed, you'll need it to run Sate.
-You can also install Node.js using various package managers like [homebrew](https://github.com/Homebrew/homebrew).
+You can install Node.js using various package managers like [homebrew](https://github.com/Homebrew/homebrew).

 You'll also need to install [NPM](https://www.npmjs.org), the Node.js Package Manager.